lucianopereira86/NetCore-XUnit/README.md

 ![code14](/docs/code14.JPG)

-As it was using the same rules from the **PostUserValidation** class, the age had to be equal or greater than 18.
+As it was using the same rules from the **PostUserValidation** class, the age had to be equal or greater than 18 as well.

 ![code13](/docs/code13.JPG)